Harneys advises Equatorial Palm Oil plc (renamed Capital Metals plc) on its proposed acquisition under AIM Rule 14 of Capital Metals Limited

 Capital Metals new website is here.

-The Harneys team was led by Partner, Rachel Graham with assistance from Associate, Adam Legge.
+The Harneys team was led by Partner, Rachel Graham.
 Rachel commented: “We wish to congratulate the Capital Metals team and Hill Dickinson our instructing onshore counsel on admission to AIM and wish them every success with their new project.”

 Harneys corporate team regularly advises on complex cross-border transactions including IPOs and disposals involving British Virgin Islands, Cayman Islands, Luxembourg and Cyprus corporate vehicles.
 The firm’s significant track record includes advising on high profile private equity transactions, landmark IPOs, as well as public and private M&A and joint ventures.